tejasprasadd/Data-Morph/README.md

 - Reads Excel files from the `All-Excels` directory
 - Converts the data into a hierarchical XML structure
 - Preserves data relationships and metadata
-- Creates XML files with standardized format
+- Creates XML files with standardised format

 ### Importing Data to MongoDB